Oftentimes, when people hear the word marketing, they don’t realize there’s a lot more under the surface that goes into “marketing” a business.

 Nonetheless, we say all of this to say that you can have the best brand design in the world but still have horrible branding due to everything else not related to design, like your reputation.

-Alright, so by now, you should have a general idea of what branding is.
+So by now, you should have a general idea of what branding is.

 But you may be wondering… “what is the difference between branding and marketing?”
 So let’s get into that.